Losses/openapi-typescript-codegen/README.md

 ===

 ### Babel support
-If you use enums inside your models / definitions then those enums are by default inside a namespace with the same name as your model.
+If you use enums inside your models/definitions then those enums are by default inside a namespace with the same name as your model.
 This is called declaration merging.
 However, the [@babel/plugin-transform-typescript](https://babeljs.io/docs/en/babel-plugin-transform-typescript) does not support these namespaces, so if you are using babel in your project please use the `--useUnionTypes` flag to generate union types instead of traditional enums.
 More info can be found here: [Enums vs. Union Types](#enums-vs-union-types---useuniontypes).